keithmburu/courses/algorithms/prog2_multithreaded_matrix.md

 3. Describe any issues you had in your implementation and how you resolved them, if you did.
 Speculate about the causes.

 4. Note how many CPU cores your computer has.
 If you don't know, you can use the following in Java to get the total number of logical cores.
+This may differ from the number of physical cores.

    ```java
    int cores = Runtime.getRuntime().availableProcessors();